bhavesh-chaudhari/1-hour-mini-projects/Readme.md

 ### 7. Page Scroll Progress Bar

 Live Progress Bar which indicates the percentage of page height scrolled.

+### 8. Quiz in Video

+This project involves interaction with html video.
+I got the idea of this project while i was watching a coursera video and suddenly a quiz appeared in between the video.
+I thought this functionality is cool so i tried to implement it using vanilla js.
+A lot more can be done with this project but for now only the question appearance functionality is implemented.

 ## :fountain_pen:  React-Projects-Description
 ### 1. Add Random Colored Div